Society for Experimental Psychology and Cognitive Science: Awards

 Since 1995, Division 3 has presented awards to honor outstanding new investigators.
 Each year the editors of each of the five sections of the Journal of Experimental Psychology are asked to nominate individuals based on the editors’ judgment of the most outstanding empirical papers published or accepted during that year that were authored by a new scholar (i.e., no more than three years post-PhD).
 The awards committee then makes recommendations to the Division 3 executive board for final approval.
 Typically, but not always, there is one winner from each journal.

 Publications

-SEPCS publishes a bi-annual newsletter, The Experimental Psychology Bulletin, which encompasses reports from our President-Elect, Member news, and recent awards, amongst others.
+SEPCS publishes a bi-annual newsletter, The Experimental Psychology Bulletin, which encompasses member news, and recent awards, amongst others.

-Our members publish a wide variety of research in hundreds of outlets, including in the five flagship Journals of Experimental Psychology of the society, each published by the APA:
+The five flagship Journals of Experimental Psychology of the society, each published by the APA: